 - 3 tablespoons chicken broth

 - 1/4 teaspoon ground cumin

 - Chopped tomato, shredded lettuce, shredded cheddar cheese and/or sour cream, optional

-- In a saucepan, saute onion and garlic in oil until tender.
-Add turkey; cook over medium until no longer pink.
+- In a saucepan over medium heat, cook and stir the turkey, onion and garlic in oil until meat is no longer pink.
 Drain if necessary.
-Stir in the corn, picante sauce, broth, salt, cumin and cayenne.
+Add the corn, picante sauce, broth, salt, cumin and cayenne.
 Cook and stir for 5 minutes or until corn is tender.

 - Spoon over tortillas.
 Top with tomato, lettuce, cheese and, if desired, sour cream.
 Roll up.
 Yield: 2 servings.

 Originally published as Texas Turkey Tacos in Country Woman May/June 2003, p36

 Please Log In or Join to add a rating and review.

 Any changes to your rating or review will appear where you originally posted your review